 "You need to stay for a little longer Harry, but don't worry, I'm not leaving."
 Clint assured him.

-Harry was still a little fuzzy on the details, but being told there was an attack at the Tower helped jumpstart his memory over the remaining drugs.
+Harry was still a little fuzzy on the details, but being told there was an attack at the Tower helped jumpstart his memory over the remaining drugs in his system.
 The doctor could be as unhappy as he wanted to be, Harry was very happy that Clint had trusted in him enough to tell him what had happened when he had asked.
 He was capable of dealing with what had happened to him and he was old enough to make his own decisions.

 "Just relax for a little while."
 Clint soothed him.
 "You went through something terrible, you need to stay calm."